Contingencyplana/making_friends_0/planning/narrative_bridge_templates.md

-# Narrative Bridge Templates

-Use these snippets to reference planning/governance files **inside the story**.

 ---
 ## 1) Lore Note (Inline)
 > **Lore Note:** The girl brushed dust from a parchment stamped with **DR-YYYYMMDD-####**.
 > “It says the cave must split,” she whispered.
 “Two doors now, not one.”